segmentio/chamber/README.md

 For detailed info about using chamber, read [The Right Way To Manage Secrets](https://aws.amazon.com/blogs/mt/the-right-way-to-store-secrets-using-parameter-store/)

+## 2.0 Breaking Changes

+Starting with version 2.0, chamber uses parameter store's path based API by default.
+Chamber pre-2.0 supported this API using the `CHAMBER_USE_PATHS` environment variable.
+The paths based API has performance benefits and is the recommended best practice by AWS.

+As a side effect of this change, if you didn't use path based secrets before 2.0, you will need to set `CHAMBER_NO_PATHS` to enable the old behavior.
+This option is deprecated, and We recommend only using this setting for supporting existing applications.

 ## Authenticating

 Using `chamber` requires you to be running in an environment with an